thegreenwebfoundation/admin-portal/docs/other-greenweb-software.md

 # Other Green Web software

-While the main admin-portal repository holds the code for serving the main API and administration platform, The Green Web Foundation actively maintains a some other open source software.
+While the main admin-portal repository holds the code for serving the main API and administration platform, the Green Web Foundation actively maintains a some other open source software.

 Unless otherwise mentioned all the software listed below is open source, and usually released under the [permissive Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/).